AhmedElgaidi/AhmedElgaidi/README.md

-**A javascript developer, who is specialized in backend development<br/> Also interested in cyber security and cloud computing**
+**A javascript developer, who is specialized in backend development<br/> Also interested in cyber security, cloud computing and scripting**

 ### My Tech stack:
 ##### Frontend: